 \section{Results}

-We investigate here the results of the standard temporal split and the $5$-fold company-wise split for a target computed using the CAPM model, as described in \ref{sub:problemsettings}.
-Models trained using the Fama-French 3-factor model lead to less clear-cut performance; their results are relegated to Appendix \ref{app:targetstests}.
+Here we investigate the results of the standard temporal split and the $5$-fold company-wise split for a target computed using the CAPM model, as described in Section \ref{sub:problemsettings}.
+Models trained using the Fama--French 3-factor model lead to less clear-cut performance; their results are relegated to Appendix \ref{app:targetstests}.

 We first assess the quality of the models according to the cross-entropy loss, using their direct probability outputs.
 We also assess the end result, i.e., the predicted class.
 As it is usual, we map the output, a probability $p_i$, to classes 0 and 1 with respect to a 0.5 threshold.
 This allows us to compute the balanced accuracy, defined as the average of the sensitivity and the specificity.
 Sensitivity equals the ratio of true positives to the number of positive samples.
 Specificity is the ratio of the true negatives to the number of negative samples.
-An advantage of the balanced accuracy over classical accuracy is that balanced accuracy accounts for class unbalance in the test set.
+An advantage of balanced accuracy over classical accuracy is that balanced accuracy accounts for class imbalance in the test set.
 By definition, it assigns a score of 0.5 if the model did not learn anything significant.